Charles Auguste de la Fare

-Charles Auguste, Marquis de La Fare, Conte of Laugères, Baron of Balazuc (1644–1712), was a nobleman, poet and French memorialist.
+Charles Auguste, 1st Marquis of La Fare, Count of Laugères, Baron of Balazuc (1644–1712), was a nobleman, poet and French memorialist.

 Biography

-La Fare, born at Valgorge located in Vivarais in 1644, was the son of Charles de La Fare and Jacqueline de Borne.
+La Fare, born at Valgorge located in Vivarais within Languedoc in 1644, was the son of Charles de La Fare and Jacqueline de Borne.

 La Fare was captain of the bodyguards of Philippe of Orléans.
 He entered his military career and served with distinction with the Maréchal de Turenne, with whom he became friends, during the campaigns of 1667 and 1674.
 A love rivalry with Louvois, secretary of War, concerning Madame de Rochefort, forced him to quit his service in the military.

 La Fare fell in love with Marguerite de la Sablière, until he broke with her in 1679, and also had a short romance with Marie Champmeslé.
 He lived a lazy Epicurean life and was an amateur of good food.
 He also attended the literary salons and festivals at the Château de Sceaux, organised by the Duchess of Maine.
 His friend Guillaume Amfrye de Chaulieu said of him that he was "made up of feelings and pleasure, full of amiable weakness".
 He died in Paris in 1712.